Boox Go Color 7 Review: Battery Life, Real-World Use & 9 Honest Thoughts

 - Are you a heavy daily reader?

-If yes, the battery might need frequent charging—especially with color settings and background apps. - Do you prefer fully sealed ecosystems?
+If yes, the battery might need frequent charging—especially with color settings and background apps.
+For light to moderate use, the battery is exceptional.
+I personally went 3 months without charging. - Do you prefer fully sealed ecosystems?

 If not, the Freedom of Android apps may not matter to you. - Is portability your top priority?